An auditorium packed with authors and books at Fernandina Beach Middle School. Must have been overwhelming to visitors. Some focus needed.

 Information about scheduling is online.
 The phone number is 803-771-2477.

-On a beautiful Sunday it was rewarding to meet new readers and greet old friends.
+At the Lexington County Museum I met new readers and greeted old friends.
 My thanks to Director J.R.
 Fennell.

-Mary Mack brought together artists for an art show held at theRed Piano Too Art Galleryon St. Helena Island, one of the premier locations for the preservation of African American and Gullah heritage.
+Mary Mack's art show held at theRed Piano Too Art Galleryon St. Helena Island showcases African American and Gullah heritage.
 I was one of the guest novelists.

 > Savannah Authors Anthology 2014 - short story "Maggie and the Snake."
 Available on Amazon.